 • Change directions when he drifts outside of the heel zone, which is now two to three feet.

 • When the leash tightens begin tapping the remote.

 • Stop tapping when your dog is within the heel zone.

-• Praise/reward when he is walking at your side, within the heel zone.
+• Praise/reward with a treat when he is walking at your side, within the heel zone.

 • Correct with only the leash for small errors.

 Once your dog is staying in the heel position for extended periods of time, even when you change directions or speed, you’re ready to phase out the lead.